seungjaeryanlee/endtoend.ai/jekyll-mdl-master/_posts/2018-04-14-effective-data-partition.md

  - /2018/04/14/effective-data-partition/
  - /2018/04/14/effective-data-partition
 image: /assets/blog/effective-data-partition/cat_data_augmentation.png
+front_text: >
+    To train a good model, you need lots of data.
+Luckily, over the last few decades, collecting data has become much easier.
+However, there is little value to data if you use it incorrectly.
+Even if you double or triple the dataset manually or through data augmentation, without proper partition of data, you will be left clueless on how helpful adding more data was.
 ---

 To train a good model, you need lots of data.
 Luckily, over the last few decades, collecting data has become much easier.
 However, data is still a major constraint for most large-scale Machine Learning projects along with computational power.